Biblical Research & Education Resources

 · Like a testament God made His covenants unilaterally and God alone set the terms.
 There was no negotiation to reach a mutually agreeable result.
 In this sense the divine covenants are one-sided.

 · Like a testament God's covenant with Israel is the expression of His will concerning His property (His people).
-After all, the concept of being "holy the LORD" (Ex 19:6) means to be His property.
+After all, the concept of being "holy to ADONAI" (Ex 19:6) means to be His property.

 · Like a testament God's covenant provides an inheritance for His people and instructions for distribution of that inheritance.